Recoverability of Ancestral Recombination Graph Topologies: Topology of an ARG

+We arrive at the following definition: \begin{definition} The ARG is \emph{recoverable} if all recombinations are detectable and each local tree is recoverable (i.e.\ each edge of the ARG which is internal in at least one local tree has at least one mutation). \end{definition} We now calculate the probability that the ARG is a galled tree and recoverable, conditioning on $R$ recombinations having occurred.
+This requires at least one mutation on each edge which is internal to at least one local tree, and the correct sequence of coalescent and mutation events within each recombination loop (to ensure the presence of incompatible sites in the data).
+This necessitates incorporating more states into the recursions of Section \ref{ch_trees} to track each of the recombinant lineages.
+Note that the restriction to galled trees means that for each recombination to the detectable, the detection conditions stated above must hold (independently) for each recombination loop.

 A fixed number of recombinations $R$ are allowed to occur in the history of a sample of size $n$.
-Suppose that at some point in time, the total number of remaining lineages is $n_l$, and the number of non-recombinant lineages which have undergone a mutation since the last coalescence event is $n_f$.
+Suppose that at some point in time, the total number of remaining lineages is $n_l$, and the number of non-recombinant lineages which have undergone at least one mutation since the last coalescence event is $n_f$.
 The other indices are given in the third column of Table \ref{tab:recombstates}, tracking the number of left recombinant lineages in various states (with equivalent states for the right recombinant lineages).
-The indices $i,j,k_1,k_2,l_1,l_2,m_1,m_2$ (resp.~$e,a,b_1,b_2,c_1,c_2,d_1,d_2$) count the number of left (resp.~right) lineages in states 0, 1,..., 7.
-The index $r$ tracks the number of recombination loops currently open.
+The indices $a,b,c_1,c_2,d_1,d_2,e_1,e_2$ (resp.~$i,j,k_1,k_2,l_1,l_2,m_1,m_2$) count the number of left (resp.~right) lineages in states 0, 1,..., 7.
+The index $r$ tracks the number of recombination events which have occurred, with $r_0$ recombination loops currently remaining open.
 Note that we must have

 Let